If you want to truly shine as an entrepreneur, it is vital to have great presentation skills.

 4. Feel the fear and do it anyway

 Although public speaking is commonly listed as many people’s number one fear, with a few strategies up your sleeve, it really doesn’t have to be that daunting.
 So, if you’re one of those who comes out in a cold sweat at the mere mention of giving a speech, perhaps begin by boosting your positivity.
-So, try visualising yourself delivering a perfect presentation, with the audience loving it – this is a powerful technique for success which Olympic athletes swear by.
+So, try visualising yourself delivering a perfect presentation, with the audience loving it – this is a powerful technique for success that Olympic athletes swear by.
 Also, remember that the audience is on your side – it is highly unlikely they will want you to fail!
 However, if you feel your stress levels spiking before you start, something as simple as deep breathing, can sweep away anxiety, and standing up straight can boost your self-confidence.
 In fact, if you can learn to feel the fear and do it anyway, you may surprise yourself just how good you are.
 Indeed, channelling all that nervous energy into an enthusiastic, pumped-up delivery will result in a really great presentation that is sure to inspire others and work wonders.

 5. Perfect your skills

 Finally, to be sure of a polished performance, it is vital to practice and perfect your presentation skills.
 This could take the shape of getting a friend to watch while you run through your speech, or even videotaping yourself and reviewing your performance.
 You can also learn a thing or two by watching, or listening to, the most powerful public speakers of all time.
-As, while no one is suggesting that you emulate the speeches of political leaders, the charisma and confidence these practiced orators exude is a masterclass on the power of polished delivery.
+As, while no one is suggesting that you emulate the speeches of political leaders, the charisma and confidence these practised orators exude is a masterclass on the power of polished delivery.
 However, if you think that even such remarkable speechmakers achieved public-speaking perfection without first honing their skills, you would be mistaken.
 So, to really excel, you must practice, practice and then practice some more.
 Indeed, if you are serious about giving powerful presentations, you would be wise to get all the pointers you can by signing up for some quality training, such as the LEO Coreline Presentation Skills course.
 In this way, you can be sure to deliver the most professional presentations possible.

 So, for that extra edge in the highly competitive business world, why not try following these few simple tips, to polish up your presentation skills and truly shine as an entrepreneur.